Avro Canada CF-105 Arrow: "Destroyed" plans re-discovered

 On January 6, 2020, CBC News announced that the Arrow's plans, long thought to have been destroyed, were kept.
 Ken Barnes, a senior draftsman on the project in 1959, was ordered to destroy all documents related to the Avro Arrow project.
-Instead, he quietly took the blueprints home where they remained stored for decades.
-The blueprints were on display in the "Touch the Sky: The Story of Avro Canada" exhibit at the Diefenbaker Canada Centre at the University of Saskatchewan until April 2020.
+Instead, he quietly took the blueprints home, storing them in his basement for decades.
+The blueprints were on display in the Touch the Sky: The Story of Avro Canada exhibit at the Diefenbaker Canada Centre at the University of Saskatchewan until April 2020.

 In 2021, the National Research Council of Canada digitized and released 595 Avro Arrow reports stored in their rare book room and the NRC Archives, both located in Ottawa.

 Legacy

 The "Avro Arrow Private" street name commemorates the aircraft at Ottawa Macdonald–Cartier International Airport.
+Also, OC Transpo route 105, scheduled to serve Ottawa Macdonald–Cartier International Airport beginning in late-August 2025, is named after the CF-105.